atharvamulgund/Sushi/README.md

-- Modern Responsive Website using HTML and CSS.
+Modern Responsive Website using HTML and CSS, also used AOS for onScroll Animation.